Reyna Tropical

-Reyna Tropical is a US band founded by Fabi Reyna and Nectali "Sumohair" Díaz in 2016.
+Reyna Tropical is an American band founded by Fabi Reyna and Nectali "Sumohair" Díaz in 2016.
 Their music is influenced by Colombian, Peruvian, and Mexican musical styles, as well as Congolese rhythms.
 Reyna Tropical has released two EPs and one studio album.
 Since Díaz's death in 2022, Reyna has been the sole member of the band.

 History

 Fabi Reyna and Nectali Díaz were both born in Mexico and raised in the US.

 Reyna is the founder of She Shreds Media and has played guitar professionally with bands including Priests, Raveena, and Sleater-Kinney.
 Díaz was a DJ and producer, and was active in the nightclub scene in Los Angeles.
 The pair met at a Red Bull Music Academy event in 2016, where they bonded over a shared appreciation for Bomba Estéreo.

 In early recording sessions Díaz encouraged Reyna to sing, which she wasn't previously comfortable doing.

 2018–2022: Career as a duo

 Reyna Tropical self-released their first EP Reyna Tropical in January 2018.
 It was called "refreshingly succinct and buoyant" by NPR.
 The tracks were initially recorded in a series of 4-hour improvised sessions.

 In December 2018 Reyna Tropical supported Bomba Estéreo on their US Jungla Tour, after being invited to do so by lead singer Li Saumet.

 In March 2019, Reyna Tropical performed at the opening party of SXSW Music Festival, and in April they played at Estéreo Beach Festival in Santa Marta, Colombia.
 Reyna and Díaz's experiences with nature in Colombia inspired their second EP Sol y Lluvia, which they released in August 2019.
 Similarly to the first EP, the tracks were initially recorded in improvised sessions.

 Nectali Díaz died unexpectedly in July 2022.
 In a 2023 interview, Reyna said that "for several months I didn’t know how to perform on stage without him, or how to write music without him...it left me with the question of, "How is this going to continue?
 Is this fair, is this what he wants?"
 But the answer was always a resounding yes."
 The first song that Reyna wrote after Díaz's death was "Ya Va Pasar", using a beat created by Díaz, and the song was released as a single on independent record label Psychic Hotline in November 2023.